betaglot/plantabeta/docs/reference/Neuro/Memory/NumberMemory.md

 ## TreeCount

-How many trees did you bag up?
+How many trees did you BagFill?

 ## GiveBundle

-How many bundles di you give someone while TeamPlanting.
+How many bundles did you give someone while TeamPlanting.